Host to client redirection

 - You use content types other than HTML or multimedia (for example, a custom URL type).

-- You use a legacy media format (such as Real Media) that is not supported by the VDA’s multimedia player with multimedia redirection.
+- You use a legacy media format (such as Real Media) that the VDA multimedia player using multimedia redirection doesn’t support.

-- The application for the content type is used by only a small number of users who already have the application installed on their user device.
+- The application for the content type is used by only a few users who already have the application installed on their user device.

 You can use host to client redirection for compliance in the following use cases:

 - The application or content licensing agreement does not permit publishing via the VDA.

 - Organizational policy does not permit a document being uploaded to the VDA.